-Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue and expenditure recognition Fraud risk / Significant risk No change In accordance with ISA (UK) 240, we consider the presumed fraud risk in respect of improper income recognition.
-Due to the nature of funding to the IJB, we have rebutted the risk of fraud around this income.
+Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue and expenditure recognition Fraud risk No change In accordance with ISA (UK) 240, we consider the presumed fraud risk in respect of improper income recognition.
+Due to the nature of funding to the IJB, we have rebutted the risk of fraud around income.
 We extend our work to consider the recognition of expenditure, in accordance with Practice Note 10, issued by the Financial Reporting Council, as applicable to public sector audit.
 Misstatements due to fraud or error Fraud risk No change As identified in ISA (UK) 240, management is in a unique position to perpetrate fraud due to the ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+For the IJB we consider this risk to manifest itself through the above revenue recognition risk around expenditure.